HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Conclusion

 \section{Conclusion}

-In this paper, we present HSIDMamba(HSDM), an innovative HSI denoising approach grounded in the selective state space model framework.
-HSDM is engineered to tackle the unique obstacles associated with processing long sequences inherent in HSI.
-By seamlessly integrating convolution and attention mechanisms, HSDM excels at capturing intricate spatial-spectral dependencies with remarkable computational efficiency, thanks to its linear complexity.
-Moreover, it introduces a novel bidirectional continuous scanning mechanism meticulously tailored to the nuances of HSI, thereby amplifying its ability to perceive and process spatial-spectral information effectively.
-Through extensive experimental validations conducted across diverse datasets, HSDM surpasses existing methodologies, highlighting its effectiveness and efficiency in tackling the challenges of HSI denoising.
+In this paper, we present the Hyperspectral Image Denoising Mamba-based network (HSDM), an innovative HSI denoising approach grounded in the selective state space model framework.
+HSDM employs a novel selective state-space model and a unique Hyperspectral Continuous Scanning Block (HCSB) for advanced denoising.
+HSDM effectively addresses the limitations of convolutional and attention mechanisms, leveraging an advanced 2D Selective Scan Module for spatial-spectral dependencies and maintaining linear complexity.
+The alternating continuous scanning mechanism improves efficiency and minimizes distortions.
+With the integration of residual learning and spectral attention, HSDM achieves exceptional noise reduction while preserving essential image features.
+Extensive experimental validations are conducted on diverse datasets, HSDM surpasses existing methods, highlighting its effectiveness and efficiency in tackling the challenges of HSI denoising.